yishnu96/kashi/temples/devi-temples/shailputri.md

 ### Key Facts
 - She is worshipped on the first day of Navaratri as one of the nine forms of Goddess **[Navadurga](/temples/tags/navadurga-forms)**.
+- The Navaratri journey in the **[Shakta Tradition](/temples/tags/shakta-tradition)** begins with Shailputri, signifying the revered first form of the Navadurga, the daughter of the mountains.

 ## Temple Essentials